 I have several notebooks that I’ve used when giving lessons in Relief Society or speaking in sacrament meeting.
 I also have notebooks centered around a specific study theme, such as “charity” or “the Atonement.”
 After you have compiled and arranged everything the way you want it, you can use the notebook on your device, or simply print it off for easy use at church!

 *Tip: The search function (a magnifying glass icon) will search for keywords or phrases in any downloaded materials you have and will sort it according to type (scriptures, general conference, etc.).
 For instance, if you can’t remember where you heard a certain phrase from President Monson used in a talk, you might search for keywords from it and then look under the “general conference” search results.
+Search will only look for the phrase in content you have downloaded in the Gospel Library app, however, so if you want to search all the past conference sessions, a 2020 update allows you to simply long-press the general conference collection to instantly download everything in that section.

 *Tip: In some versions of the Gospel Library app, highlighting a word also gives you an option to look up the definition while staying in the Gospel Library app.
 Not sure what the word “beguile” means?
 Just highlight it and click “define” to use the “dictionary definition” in your talk!